BuildACell/liposome-kit/txtl-liposome_thin-film.md

 ### Step 2: Hydrate films and extrude vesicles

-1. Add 1 mL of PBS to each vial, place in 60°C oven for 1 hr, then vortex 10 seconds.
+1. Add 1 mL of PBS to each vial, place in 60 degC oven for 1 hr, then vortex 10 seconds.
 Lipids should easily assemble.
 If clumps or aggregates persist after several vortexing attempts, this is often a sign something went wrong in vesicle assembly.
 The heating step